Azure/tflint-ruleset-basic-ext/docs/rules/terraform_output_order.md

 It helps to improve the readability of terraform code by sorting output blocks in the order above.

 ## How To Fix
-If the rule notifies that it's not recommended to put the output blocks and other types of blocks in the same file, then consider putting the output blocks in a seperate file.
-If the rule recommends output order, then just copy the text with recommended output order and paste it in the tf config file to overwrite the original style of it.
+Just copy the text with recommended output order and paste it in the tf config file to overwrite the original style of it.